Johns Hopkins executive praises University of Utah Health for daughter's medical treatment

 “From the moment I stepped on the unit and began to discuss her case with the staff I knew we were in the right place,” said Brian Gragnolati.

 “I have spent my entire career in health care and have visited hundreds of hospitals both in the US and throughout the world.
-I know what great care feels like and the University had it all.”
+I know what great care feels like and U of U Health had it all.”

 The Gragnolatis were thankful and impressed with the communication provided by Kate’s nurses and her attending physician, Michael Strong, M.D., who was vigilant in following-up with Kate after her discharge and brief return to Maryland.